LucyGoosey/huevo-y-queso/README.md

 ### Prerequisites

 Unity3D, originally made with 4.6 but likely works with newer versions.
-Python 3.x if you wise to use the python utilities.
+Python 3.x if you wish to use the python utilities.

 ## License